 - Data fragmentation – each platform will have its own set of analytics making it difficult to see a joined-up view of all metrics.

-It is these two issues that I explore in this post; looking at how a marketing dashboard can go a long way to addressing them.
+It is this that I explore in this post; looking at how a marketing dashboard can go a long way turning your data into actionable and valuable information.

 Seeing the Wood, Clearing the Trees